AdiNarendra98/AI-for-Environment/10. glacier_mapping- Segmentation of Glaciers and Debris/README.md

 # Glacier Mapping From Satellite Imagery

 ## Overview
-The goal of this project is to use computer vision to automatically segment debris and ice glaciers from satellite images
+The goal of this project is to use **U-Net to automatically segment debris and ice glaciers from satellite images**.

+## Results